daurenotarbai/survey_system/README.md

 The admin portal can be accessed at http://localhost:8000/admin

-The swagger documentation of the project API you can find at http://localhost:8000/api/v1/documentation
+The swagger documentation of the project API http://localhost:8000/api/v1/documentation

 ## Features:
 ##### There are 3 types of questions